Custom Website Design vs. Templates — Let’s settle this.

 But they’re not the only ones.
 More than 30% of ALL websites are powered by WordPress.
 That’s a figure that should blow your mind.

 Or not.
 Maybe it’s not all that surprising.
-WordPress is highly scalable, extremely secure, and lets itself well to edgy designs.
+WordPress is highly scalable, extremely secure, and lends itself well to edgy designs.
 And it’s user-friendly.
 If you want to be able to go into your site and make tweaks, add content, and delete anything outdated, having WordPress in the background rocks.

 Even better, chances are more than a few people on your team will already know how to use it.
 Possibly because they were once bloggers.